vvv-school/assignment_inverse-kinematics/README.md

 - **Secondary task**: align the tip frame along with the target frame.

-:warning: The test will verify the capabilities of your controller in different conditions, assigning you **scores** according to the recorded performance, considering in particular cases where the primary and secondary tasks cannot be achieved at the same time or even cannot be fully completed.
+:warning: The test will verify the capabilities of your controller in different conditions, assigning **scores** according to the recorded performance, considering in particular cases where the primary and secondary tasks cannot be achieved at the same time or even cannot be fully completed.
 In the latter setting, the test will evaluate the **best effort** made to attain the primary task exclusively.